ivanlukomskiy/x-shape-models/readme.md

 # basic idea

-All models use "X-shape" as a base building block:
+All models use "X-shape" as a base building block
 ![X Shape](img/x.png)

-X-shapes can be stacked to form a grid:
+X-shapes can be stacked to form a grid
 ![X Shape](img/3x2.png)

-If stacked at an angle, they might form cylindrical or spiral shapes:
+If stacked at an angle, they might form cylindrical or spiral shapes
 ![Cylindrical stack](img/toy.png)
 ![Spiral stack](img/roll-demo.png)

-Each cell might have its own "fullness":
+Each cell might have its own "fullness".
+Here fullness increases from the bottom to the top
 ![Variable fullness](img/variable-fullness.png)

-# How to use
+# how to use

 1. install python >=3.9
 2. install dependencies from requirements.txt